Abdelrahman-Abdellatif/yocto-embedded-linux/README.md

 This repository is a collection of custom Yocto layers and recipes I build while learning embedded Linux development.
 Each subfolder is a self-contained Yocto layer that explores a different concept: native C/C++ recipes, custom BitBake tasks, fetching from Git, image customization, systemd services, and more.

-The goal of this repo is not to show one finished product, but to show **how I learn and practice** — a structured, growing record of real Yocto work that a recruiter or hiring manager can browse and understand quickly.
+The goal of this repo is not to show one finished product, but to show **how I learn and practice** — a structured, growing record of real Yocto work.

 ---

 ## Why This Repo Exists

-When applying for embedded Linux roles, it's hard to prove hands-on Yocto experience without a paper trail.
 This repo is that paper trail:

 - Every layer is a real, working BitBake layer — not a copy-pasted tutorial.
 - Every layer has its own `README.md` explaining what it does and what it taught me.